schulerrw/SceneDraft/README.md

 presented in Visual Basic for Applications (VBA) and Python but can be easily ported to other languages.
 Screen shots of output files may be added to modern word processors l ike Microsoft Word or Libre Office enabling figure annotation.
-Microsoft Word™ allows direct importation of Scen~Draft🄯 output files, which has motivated this software.
+Microsoft Word™ allows direct importation of Scene~Draft🄯 output files, which has motivated this software.